The Compliance Officer's EU AI Act Survival Guide

 Documentation Strategy

 Do not try to create all documentation from scratch.
-Use templates and auto-generation tools to accelerate the process.
-Prioritize high-risk systems with the nearest compliance deadlines.
+Use templates and auto-generation tools to speed things up.
+Focus first on high-risk systems with the nearest compliance deadlines.

 Training and AI Literacy

 Article 4 requires AI literacy for all staff involved with AI systems.
-Implement role-specific training:
+The training should be role-specific:

-• Board/Executive: AI Act overview, governance obligations, penalty exposure
+- Board and executives need the AI Act overview, governance obligations, and penalty exposure

-• Technical teams: Technical documentation, risk management implementation, monitoring
+- Technical teams need guidance on technical documentation, risk management implementation, and monitoring

-• Business users: Safe use of AI systems, reporting obligations, human oversight responsibilities
+- Business users need training on safe use of AI systems, reporting obligations, and human oversight responsibilities

 Vendor Management

 If you deploy third-party AI systems, your vendor management program needs updating.
-Include AI Act compliance requirements in vendor assessments, contracts, and ongoing monitoring.
-Request Annex IV documentation and conformity assessment evidence from AI system providers.
+Add AI Act compliance requirements to vendor assessments, contracts, and ongoing monitoring.
+Request Annex IV documentation and conformity assessment evidence from your AI system providers.

 Phase 5: Monitoring and Continuous Compliance